FDePourcq/satisfactorysimulator/README.md

 # satisfactorysimulator
-Simulator for the game satisfactory.
+Simulator for the game satisfactory (update3).
 Requires a dump from the game-configuration.

 No attempt has been made to made to make this polished or user-friendly.